Administrative divisions of Wisconsin: Special purpose units of government

 In Wisconsin, special purpose units of government provide specialized services for those who live within the district.
 They are empowered to tax residents of the district for the services provided in common.
 Special districts often cross the lines of cities, villages and towns.
 In 2006, Wisconsin had over 1,100 special districts.

 These special units of government are created to address issues that are regional in nature, and sometimes to bypass the limits on debt that each municipality may have.
 The state can also exert more control on special districts through the governor's appointments to district boards.
 Politicians also set up some special districts to insulate themselves from the sometimes unpopular taxes these boards levy, since the boards are often appointed and not elected.

 School districts

+Wisconsin School Districts.
+Black lines are school district boundaries, red lines are county lines, and the dots are public school locations.

 School districts are the most common kind of special district.
 They provide, arrange or contract for all public education services, including special education and school transportation, the latter also for non-public schools.
 In 2006, Wisconsin had more than 440 school districts.

 School districts are often not precisely co-extensive with municipalities that bear the same name, meaning that a child living in a municipality might attend a school associated with a different municipality, or even a different county.
 Residents pay school taxes to the same school district in which they live and in which their children attend school.